-Christie Zhao 赵元媛 (She/Her) is a theatre director, an interdisciplinary artist, and an art leader.
+Christie Zhao 赵元媛 (She/Her) is a theatre director, a producer and a interdisciplinary artist.
 She currently serves as the artistic director at Yun Theatre in Seattle.
-Besides being a creative leader, she also worked as a performer, a stage manager, a dramaturg, a light designer and a sound designer.

 Growing up in a working-class family in an industrial city in China made her acutely aware of class dynamics and her family’s position in the social whole from a very young age.
 Discovering theater in college, she pursued a double degree in Computer Science and Drama.
 This unconventional combination merged technology with her creative soul.